Carol Sigelman, Psychological and Brain Sciences Department Chair

 Paul Scotti speaking at the spring 2017 Commencement Ceremony

-We are especially proud of Paul Scotti, BA 17, a recent graduate from the psychology department who was recognized with one of two Columbian College of Arts and Sciences Distinguished Scholar awards for his undergraduate accomplishments.
+We are especially proud of Paul Scotti, BA 17, a recent graduate from the Psychological and Brain Sciences department who was recognized with one of two Columbian College of Arts and Sciences Distinguished Scholar awards for his undergraduate accomplishments.
 As an undergraduate researcher mentored by Dr. Sarah Shomstein, Paul was an integral part of GW’s cognitive neuroscience community and presented his work at multiple scientific conferences.
 He gave a superb talk at the CCAS Commencement Ceremony and is now pursuing doctoral study at Ohio State University.
 GW doctoral students Mehrit Tekeste and Michelle Kramer interviewed him about his time at GW, current research and next steps:

 How did you first get interested in psychology research?

 Back in high school I often spent my free time reading pop psychology books, and it always interested me how the brain basically defines who we are and yet even basic questions of cognition have not been fully answered.
 So going into GW I knew that I wanted to pursue something related to this—I took biology, chemistry and psychology classes as a freshman and realized that I was most driven to look into the basic mechanisms behind psychological processes.
 So with that general motivation I sought out a research lab relevant to my interests.

 How did your experiences at GW prepare you for what you are doing now?

 What I am doing right now is very similar to what I was doing back at GW—formulating ideas, discussing topics with colleagues, programming, etc. Joining a research lab early on was monumental in developing my vague interests as a freshman into an actual passion for the field.